rwensel/mediaserverFullStack/README.md

                                                       v
                                                   ||present||

  This was made for using with Synology 1520+ NAS.
-You will need to SSLH into the box in order to install containers this way by using docker-compose.
-The default docker application for the NAS does not allow near as much configuration alone if you want this to fully work with static IP addresses and  ports.
+You will need to SSH into the box in order to install the docker containers by using docker-compose.
+The default docker application for the NAS does not allow near as much configuration alone if you want this to fully work with static IP addresses and  ports which is why i wrote up my own configuration file.
 If set up correct all the services should be accessible from your NAS IP address and using the port for each service.
 This can also be run using a swarm, tested and no issues.
 This will create a brigded connection with your NAS while still allowing communication betweeen inside and outside traffic without placing it directly onto the host network.

  Things you do need in order to actually benifit from using this is, a USENET account(s), membership to some indexers, space to store the data, and some know-how-to when it comes to networking, VM/Containers, linux shell, USENET, web